moon004/thefarm/README.md

 2. Load the anims from .gltf json file, and fill GltfLoader.anim

 TODO:
-1. Character translate, animate and generate properly.
+1. Character animate and generate properly.
   - Have separate body and head texture
   - Head and body remain same
   - Differences are Hair, body colour that determine Father, mom, son daughter.